We are Westway CT, a community transport operator based in West London

 A non-profit Social Enterprise, an exempt Charity and Registered Society

-We are a team of 16 office staff, around 50 drivers and a pool of volunteers (including 14 Trustees).
-Everyone in the team has the same goal and that is to help reduce isolation and tackle loneliness.
+with a team of 16 office staff, around 50 drivers and a large pool of volunteers (including 14 Trustees)

-We want to enable you to live life independently, the way you want.
+while encouraging our members to live life independently, the way they want.